balgamat/node-omxplayer/README.md

 ## API

 ### createVideoPlayer(params = {})
-*createVideoPlayer(globalParams: {audio?: AudioOutput, display?: VideoOutput, loop?: Boolean, initialVolume?: Number, osd?: Boolean}) => NodeOmxPlayerStatic*
+*createVideoPlayer(globalParams: {audio?: AudioOutput, display?: VideoOutput, loop?: Boolean, initialVolume?: Number, osd?: Boolean}) => NodeOmxPlayer*

 This will initialize the player with some global parameters, so you don't have to set them every time you want to play a file.